 Once they have gathered all the information they require, they prepare a report detailing the damage and the costs to fix the damage.
 The report also shows any applicable deductibles and adjustments for the type of property replacement coverage you have.

-At this point, the insurance company may issue you a check based on the adjuster’s report.
+At this point, the homeowners insurance company may issue you a check based on the adjuster’s report.
 However, if you do not agree with this amount, DO NOT cash the check.
 Cashing the check could be your acceptance of the adjuster’s report and could limit your legal rights and options.

 If your check is not cut, then your insurance company normally contacts you and says this is the amount they are willing to pay for the damages and requests you to sign some forms before issuing the check.
 Signing these forms is similar to cashing the check, and it indicates your acceptance of the adjuster’s findings.